Menu Close

 1. Taking the Appeal

-The act of taking the appeal is the filing of the necessary papers to start the appeal itself.
-The papers needed to take an appeal are deceptively simple, but a mistake or missed deadline at this stage can result in the appeal being dismissed.
+Taking the appeal is defined as the taking the steps necessary to establish appellate jurisdiction.
+The papers needed to take an appeal are deceptively simple, but a mistake or missed deadline at this stage can be fatal and result in the appeal being dismissed.

 2. How to Take an Appeal as of Right

 When an appeal may be taken as of right under CPLR 5701(a), that section of the CPLR is silent on how to take it.
 The steps necessary are found in CPLR 5515.
-Taking the appeal consists of serving the other party with a notice of appeal and filing it in the court which issued the order being appealed.
+Taking the appeal consists of either serving the other party with a notice of appeal or filing it in the court which issued the order being appealed.
+While both filing and service will be needed eventually, either are sufficient to take the appeal within the meaning of CPLR 5515.
 The notice of appeal must contain three provisions.

 • It must designate the party taking the appeal